Bram-Hub/NanoNav/docs/source/usage.rst

    :height: 100
    :alt: OpenMV unconnected symbols

 If you don't see this, it means that OpenMV doesn't recognize the board.
 You can wait for a little and try messing with your USB conection (different cable, different port, unplug/replug, etc.).

+If this still does not work, try putting the Arduino in bootloader mode by double clicking the white button on the top of the board.

 Once you see this, click the "Connect" button (the USB connection, or upper button of the two in the image).